life-itself/climate/mackay-without-the-hot-air.md

-# Sustainable Energy without the Hot Air (2008) by David McKay
+# Sustainable Energy without the Hot Air (2008) by David Mackay

 Brilliant book, still a go-to for me.

 ## Useful corrections as of 2017 esp around solar efficiency